 Ways to obtain consent from the individuals.
 Consent should be given by a clear affirmative action such as by a written statement, including by electronic means, or an oral statement.
 This could be materialized by a tick box, technical settings for information society services or another statement or conduct which clearly indicates in this context the individual’s acceptance of the proposed processing.
 Silence, pre-ticked boxes or inactivity should not be valid consent.

 Services conditional on consent.
 The provision of services should not be conditional on consent to additional processing operations that are not necessary for the provision thereof (e.g. direct marketing via e-mail), as such consent would not be considered as freely given and therefore, invalid.
 Indeed, the individual would have no choice but to accept the additional processing to get the requested services.
 As a consequence, consent to additional processing operations not necessary to the provision of the services should be obtained separatly.

 Right to withdraw consent at anytime.
 The controller must give the opportunity to withdraw the consent at any time and the withdrawal must be as easy as the way to give consent.

 Children and teenager’s consent.
 When the individual providing his/her personal data is under 16, parents or any person having a legal authority must give their approval for the consent to be deemed valid.
 However, depending on the Member State, the threshold may be lowered to 13 years old.

 Proof of consent.
 Controllers should be able to demonstrate they have obtained the individual’s consent

 Potential fine.
-Not obtaining the consent of individual might be subject to a fine of up to 20 millions euros or 4% of the global annual turnover which ever is higher.
+Not obtaining the consent of the individual might be subject to a fine of up to 20 millions euros or 4% of the global annual turnover whichever is higher.
 Not obtaining parents consent is subject to a fine of 10 million euros or 2% of the annual global turnover whichever is higher.